-Data integration can be complex and I have seen data integration projects become a complete mess.
-In my mind, the success of your data integration project starts with the quality of your data.
-Make sure to do a thorough data clean up before you get started, because your integration project will not solve your data quality issues, it will only make them more visible.
+Some data integration projects can be complex and even become a complete mess if not managed properly and efficiently.
+Often, the success of a data integration project (for example a Salesforce ERP integration) starts with the quality of your data.
+It is recommended to do a thorough data clean up before getting started.
+This way, your integration project will not solve your data quality issues, it will only make them more visible.

 Salesforce – Microsoft Dynamics integration best practices